Understanding What Drives IBD &

 Stress does not cause IBD, but it can strongly influence symptoms.

-The nervous system communicates directly with the gut and can amplify sensitivity, motility issues and overall discomfort even when inflammation is stable.
+The nervous system communicates directly with the gut and can amplify sensitivity, alter motility and increase discomfort, even when inflammation is stable.

 • emotional triggers